gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 `gnokey` provides a way to create a transaction, sign it, and later broadcast it to a chain in an airgapped manner.
-This approach, while more complicated, grants users full control over the creation, signing, and broadcasting of transactions.
+This approach, while more complicated, grants full control and provides airgap support.

 Here are the steps taken in this process:
 1. Fetch account information from the chain